helidon-io/helidon-examples/examples/imperative/data-jdbc/README.md

 use Testcontainers to start the corresponding database and load the same schema automatically.
 Oracle Database and PostgreSQL use standard identity syntax; MySQL uses `AUTO_INCREMENT`.

-All modules pass `-Ahelidon.api.preview=ignore` through the Maven compiler configuration, so the Java sources do not need preview-warning suppression annotations.

-## Prerequisites
+## Build the Examples

-To build the examples, you need:

-- A JDK
-- Maven
+Use JDK 26 and Maven 3.8.0 or newer to build the examples.
 Docker is required only for the container-backed tests.
 If Docker is unavailable, JUnit skips those test classes.

-## Build the Examples

 From this directory, build and test every database variant: